schedule-x/schedule-x/packages/recurrence/rfc5545/RULES.md

 specifies a "DTSTART" property with a DATE-TIME value type but no "DTEND" property, the event ends on the same calendar date and time of day specified by the "DTSTART" property.

+## #2

+The UNTIL rule part defines a DATE or DATE-TIME value that bounds the recurrence rule in an inclusive manner.
+If the value specified by UNTIL is synchronized with the specified recurrence, this DATE or DATE-TIME becomes the last instance of the recurrence.